icopy-site/awesome/docs/awesome/awesome-vue.md

 - [bee-grid-table](https://github.com/jiahengaa/BeeGridTable) -BeeGridTable , is a Highly Customizable Table UI component library based on Vue.js.
 Rich functions、More efficient、Easy to use!
 - [vue-datagrid](https://github.com/revolist/vue-datagrid) - Vue grid wrapper for powerful webcomponent revo-grid with excel like rich edit and behavior.
 - [element-ui-sticky-table](https://github.com/iendeavor/element-ui-sticky-table) - Sticky for element-ui table
+- [vue-dataset](https://github.com/kouts/vue-dataset) - A set of Vue.js components to display datasets with filtering, paging, and sorting capabilities!

 #### Notification